 There are also occasional special shows, during the Formula 1 race, for example.
 Movie fans and motor racing enthusiasts will love the museum cinema, where they can see a film of the exciting development of the Hockenheimring from 1932 to today.

-The motor sports museum is situated between the south stand and the A6 motorway right next to the racetrack.
+The Motor-Sport-Museum is situated between the south stand and the A6 motorway right next to the racetrack.
 For directions on how to get there, click here.

-The motor sports museum is open daily, also on Sundays and bank holidays.
+The Motor-Sport-Museum is open daily (April - October), also on Sundays and bank holidays.
 The opening times are 10 a.m. to 5 p.m. and, when there are big events at the circuit, somewhat longer.

 - Adults: € 6,00